semanticdata/personal-site/src/colophon.md

 In the past I've used [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/), [Zola](https://www.getzola.org/), and [Astro](https://astro.build/) for [previous versions](https://github.com/semanticdata/semanticdata.github.io) of the site.

 It is based on [11ty/eleventy-base-blog](https://github.com/11ty/eleventy-base-blog).
 We use [Nunjucks](https://mozilla.github.io/nunjucks/) for most templates, CSS for styling, and Markdown to author most content.

+The analytics are powered by [Umami](https://github.com/umami-software/umami) which I host together with some other services from a [Hetzner](https://www.hetzner.com/) VPS.